justinjest/python-essentials/lessons/02DataStructuresAndFileHandling.md

 ## Reminder: How to Follow This Content

 * Start by reading the lesson's **learning objective** in the `Learning Overview` section.
 Each weekly assignment will measure your skill related to the learning objective.
 * Lessons are split into **subsections**, labeled like this: `1.1`, `1,2`, etc.
 * Each subsection has a short **supplemental video** that will help you understand the content in that subsection.
 * At the end of each subsection, you'll find a multiple-choice **"Check for Understanding"** question.
 Complete the question and review the material if your answer is not correct!
 * After reading through the lesson content and correctly answering the "Check for Understanding" questions, complete the **Weekly Assignment**.

 If you have questions at any point, ask a question in the `discussion` Slack channel or reach out to your mentor!

-## Lesson Overivew
+## Lesson Overview

 Congrats, you've made it to Lesson 2!
 This week, we'll deepen our knowledge of core Python concepts, including dictionaries and lists.
 We'll also learn how to import **modules**, powerful tools that help your Python projects reach their full potential.

 **Learning objective**: Students will explore various data structures, such as lists, tuples, dictionaries, and sets.
 They will learn how to read and write data to files and use external modules.

 Topics:

- - Lists, Tuples, Dictionaries, and Sets: Creating, accessing, and modifying data structures.
+* Lists, Tuples, Dictionaries, and Sets: Creating, accessing, and modifying data structures.
- - File Handling: Reading from and writing to text and CSV files.
+* File Handling: Reading from and writing to text and CSV files.
- - Introduction to Modules: Importing and using Python libraries.
+* Introduction to Modules: Importing and using Python libraries.
- - Keyboard Input
+* Keyboard Input

 ## 2.1 Lists, Tuples, Dictionaries, and Sets

 Before we talk about lists and tuples, we need to define two new words: "mutable" and "immutable."

 Something that is **mutable** can be modified or changed after it is created.
 Something that is **immutable** cannot be modified or changed after it is created.

 Imagine a piece of clay (mutable) versus a ceramic statue (immutable):

 * Clay can be reshaped, squished, or molded into different forms after it's first created.
 You can add or remove parts easily.
 * A ceramic statue, once it's fired in a kiln, cannot be changed without breaking it completely.

 In Python programming, here's a concrete example using *mutable* lists and *immutable* tuples:

 ``` python
 # Mutable example (list)